jackcurtin/next-groove-frontend/README.md

 ##### 5/20/21
 - Wrapped up what I had started last night with users submitting ratings.
 Also added a basic menu for creating an album entry, but wasn't able to work out the kinks of dropdown menus/sliders.
 I'll try and circle back if I have time, but overall today is about giving the website a pretty intense facelift overall, as well as debugging.
-- Overall, the styling with Angular Material went well, but the button module would not import for some reason.
+- The styling with Angular Material went well, but the button module would not import for some reason.
 The site looks fine for the presentation.
 I had to remove a few things that were buggy and that I don't currently have the time to work out.
 At this point (5pm), I'm going to focus on deployment and documentation.

+### Reflection
+Overall, I am quite proud of getting this project to its current state.
+I had a lot of ideas before any code was written and was excited to see what I could implement in the given time.
+I do wish that the CSS was more responsive and that I had a chance to debug some of the Angular Material imports that were not working, but the bulk of the work has been completed for an MVP and I can focus on polishing up the front end on my own time.
+Unintentionally, I dedicated much more time to building out the Spring Boot back-end.
+As the project developed, I realized I would need a pretty robust API to just have my basic MVP functional.
+It was very good for both direction and morale to have a clear idea of what front-end was going to look like, as well as knowing that I would be building it.

+Out of everything in this project, I am most proud of how the model in my database are connected to one another and how easily a lot of information can be passed between them.This was absolutely a comprehensive review of everything we learned throughout this cohort and gave me the perfect opportunity to sharpen my skills as a full-stack developer before jumping into a career.